-Data-Driven Music
+Data-Driven Music and Installations

 My research and creative practice explores how sonic representation of data can function as both aesthetic experience and critical inquiry.
 This work sits at the intersection of composition, performance, data sonification, and spatial audio, using computational methods to transform datasets into musical structures while communicating data.